Shenae2424/ML-Energy-Usage-Predictor/README.md

 - check for any missing values
 - learn and understand the meaning of columns

-### Clean Data of Duplicates etc.
+### Clean Data of Duplicates etc. and generate different kinds of plots to perform analyis
-- Handle missing or invalid values (dreop or fill them in)
+- Handle missing or invalid values (if any)
-- convert date and time columns into simple datetime format
-- select feaqtures to use for prediction (time, voltgae, previopus power used)
+- Remove any duplicates

+#### Histograms
+- Find interquartile range and bounds to cut of anomalies

+#### Line Graph
+- Add interative feature
+-
 ### Split data into training/training sets

 ### creater a model